-So, even with many of the same attributes as previous Renault Sport Méganes, such as the strong engine, the excellent body control and the impressive traction, this model behaves very differently from its predecessors.
-And that’s mostly down to the new all-wheel-steering system.
+Even with many of the same attributes as previous Renault Sport Méganes, such as the strong engine, the excellent body control and the impressive traction, this model behaves very differently from its predecessors.
+And that’s mostly down to the all-wheel-steering system.

-The Mégane is hyper alert, reacting – almost overreacting – to every steering input.
+The Mégane is hyper alert, reacting – almost overreacting – to every steering input with real agility.
 Treat it like an ordinary hot hatch and it feels nervous and twitchy as you enter a corner.
-Play by its rules, trust that the rear-wheel steer alone will give it the capability to turn in rather than try to physically improve its agility by braking later and deep into a corner, and what the new Mégane’s chassis and systems are trying to do makes much more sense.
+Play by its rules, trust that the rear-wheel steer alone will give it the capability to turn in rather than trying to improve the car’s agility yourself by braking later and deep into a corner, and what the Mégane’s chassis and systems are trying to do makes much more sense.
 It changes direction with such precision and ease you long for a tight and twisty road for you to lead it down, repeatedly jinking one way, then the other.

-In the Cup models, with the limited-slip differential, jump on the throttle early in a bend, then you reveal the Mégane’s real party piece.
+With the Cup chassis in the Trophy comes a limited-slip differential, so jump on the throttle early in a bend and you reveal the Mégane’s real party piece.
 The diff gives the front axle incredible bite and helps lock the tyres on the trajectory you’ve set with the steering.
-The back axle also engages to make the entire car follow the arc you set so religiously that it feels as though you could maintain the same radius no matter what speed you’re travelling at without the front or rear tyres losing grip.
+The rear axle engages so responsively that it makes the car feel as though you could maintain the same radius no matter what speed you’re travelling at, without the front or rear tyres losing grip.
 Just as long as you keep your foot on the throttle.
-Lift off, and in traditional hot hatch style, the back end will want to break wide – but rather than feeling graceful and controllable, it’s very sudden and startling, rather like the way it feels entering a corner.
+Lift off, and in traditional hot hatch style the back end will want to break wide – but the feeling can vary markedly depending on the amount of grip available and the surface, varying between graceful and controllable to spikey and just a bit scary.